vofori1/AU-Spring-2020/Assignment6.md

 ### Headline: Consider Parking Your Car Outside of Georgetown University Campus to Prevent Thieves

 ### Nutgraf: 14 police reports of stolen items within cars happened at Georgetown Univeristy in the New Year.
+Here's what police are saying.